strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/content-api.md

 If you only want to retrieve your draft entries, you can combine the `preview` mode and the `published_at` field.
 `GET /articles?_publicationState=preview&published_at_null=true`
 :::

+### Locale

+If the [Internationalization (i18n) plugin](/developer-docs/latest/development/plugins/i18n.md) is installed and [localization is enabled for the content-type](/user-docs/latest/content-types-builder/creating-new-content-type.md#creating-a-new-content-type), the `locale` API parameter can be used to [get entries from a specific locale](/developer-docs/latest/development/plugins/i18n.md#getting-localized-entries-with-the-locale-parameter).